scripting/feedlandInstall/worknotes.md

+#### 8/10/25; 9:12:39 AM by DW

+Changed the default of <a href="https://github.com/scripting/feedlandInstall/blob/main/config.json#L35">config.database.flUseMySql2</a> to true.
+Gave it some thought, listened to <a href="https://github.com/scripting/feedlandInstall/issues/67#issuecomment-3169306552">Chuck's opinion</a>, decided it was worth stepping into the future.
+It's been running with this package on feedland.com for over a year.

 #### 8/7/25; 1:43:02 PM by DW

 Fixed a mistake in yesterday's update about where flUseMySql2 is.
 It's part of the database object in config.json.